wp-plugins/twitterfools-trending-topics/readme.txt

 Manual Installation is also very simple

-1. Download a copy of the twitterfools
+1. Download a copy of the twitterfools-trending-topics zip file

-1. Upload `twitterfools-trending-topics` to the `/wp-content/plugins/` directory
+2. Unpack and upload the twitterfools-trending-topics folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Add the trending topics to your sidebar or other area using the Appearance->Widgets dashboard
+5. Add the trending topics to your sidebar or other area using the Appearance->Widgets dashboard
-4. Enter a title and a cache timeout value in the widget instance.
+5. Enter a title and a cache timeout value in the widget instance.
 The cache time out values are in seconds.
 If omitted, results will be cached for 300 seconds (5 minutes).

 == Screenshots ==